microsoft/DevSkim/DevSkim-VSCode-Plugin/readme-gallery.md

 ## PUBLIC PREVIEW

 DevSkim is currently in public preview.
 We're looking forward to working with the community to improve both the scanning engines and rules over the next few months, and welcome your feedback and contributions!
-You can find us at https://github.com/Microsoft/DevSkim
+You can find us at [Github](https://github.com/Microsoft/DevSkim)

 ## Usage

 As a developer codes DevSkim will flag certain security issues and call attention to them with errors or warnings (depending on a very generalized estimation of the severity).
 Mousing over the issue will show a description of the problem and how to address it, and a link to more information.
-For some issues, one or more safe alternitives are available in the lightbulb menu so that the issue can be fixed with a couple mouse clicks.
-For issues where the alternitive has different parameters than the unsafe API that is called out, guidance for the parameters will be inserted in the form of \<some guidance info\>  (example, when DevSkim turns gets() into fgets() it adds \<size of firstparamname\> to cue a user that they need to provide the size of the buffer).
+For some issues, one or more safe alternatives are available in the light bulb menu so that the issue can be fixed with a couple mouse clicks.
+For issues where the alternative has different parameters than the unsafe API that is called out, guidance for the parameters will be inserted in the form of \<some guidance info\>  (example, when DevSkim turns gets() into fgets() it adds \<size of firstparamname\> to cue a user that they need to provide the size of the buffer).

 ![screenshot of devskim](https://github.com/Microsoft/DevSkim-VSCode-Plugin/raw/master/vsc-example.gif)